 St. James Way and Basque Whalers

-An excursion to walk, among forests and cliffs, to a lighthouse done up like a medieval castle.
+A half-day excursion to walk, among forests and cliffs, to a lighthouse done up like a medieval castle.
 What else?
-Some crazy people who build a 16th century ship with traditional techniques, a fjord that must be crossed by boat, a Venetian town that the writer of Les Miserables fell in love with, and a reasonably high mountain by the sea.
+Some crazy people who are building a 16th century ship with traditional techniques, a fjord that must be crossed by boat and a Venetian town that the writer of Les Miserables fell in love with.
 More?
-A half-fishing and half-medieval town that whetted the appetite of the New York Times itself.
+A toast with cider.
+Topa!
+Yeah!

 From the center of San Sebastián we’ll head off toward the neighborhood Gros and, from there, begin the ascent to Mount Ulia from Sagües.
 We’ll travel the Camino de Santiago del Norte (or the Coast) in reverse, so don’t be surprised if you run into pilgrims who have chosen this route, so different and green from that of the Castilian fields of the French Way.

 This route is known by many names.
 The most frequent name is “Ruta del Faro de la Plata,” as it ends next to the lighthouse (1855) at the entrance to the port and the fjord (yes, a fjord like those in Norway) of Pasajes.
 The trail in general isn’t so demanding, though it starts with a decent incline until reaching average elevation.
 It’ll treat you to a whole repertoire of coves, cliffs, sandstone rock formations, the remains of an old aqueduct and fortresses.

 After five kilometers of travel, we’ll arrive in Pasajes San Pedro (located opposite Pasajes San Juan, which has that Venetian air), and Albaola, a traditional shipyard that builds wooden replicas of old Basque boats.
 The visit to Albaola is optional, but we think it may blow your mind how a handful of engineers and carpenters use antiquated tools to build a 16th century whaling ship!